Google Cloud Networking Services Cheat Sheet

 • With Standard Tier, the load balancing is handled regionally.

-• provides cross-regional or location-based load balancing, directing traffic to the closest healthy backend that has the capacity and terminating HTTP(S) traffic as close as possible to your users.
+• provides cross-regional or location-based load balancing, directing traffic to the closest healthy backend.

-• supports content-based load balancing using URL maps to select a backend service based on the requested host name, request path, or both.
+• supports content-based load balancing using URL maps to select a backend service based on host name, request path, headers, or query parameters.

 • supports the following backend types: